ClementNerma/LRVM/docs/Tutorial.md

 ## 0. Preparing a Rust project

 First, create a new cargo project and add [`lrvm`](../lrvm/), [`lrvm_aux`](../lrvm_aux/) and [`lrvm_tools`](../lrvm_tools/) as dependencies.
-Also add the [`rand`](https://crates.io/crates/rand) crate dependency as we will use it to generate pseudo-unique identifiers.

 ## 1. Setting up the VM